EvaSeidlmayer/orcid-for-wikidata/README.md

 ## Background

 This work is part of the project *[Nachnutzung von strukturierten Daten aus Wikidata für bibliometrische Analysen](https://de.wikiversity.org/wiki/Wikiversity:Wikiversity:Fellow-Programm_Freies_Wissen/Einreichungen/Nachnutzung_von_strukturierten_Daten_aus_Wikidata_f%C3%BCr_bibliometrische_Analysen)*.
-During this project it turned out that many researchers are referenced in Wikidata by author name string ([P2093](https://www.wikidata.org/wiki/Property:P2093)) only but lack an item in Wikidata for disambiguation.
+Although we find a lot of scientific articles in Wikidata (actually 31,5% (Jan 2020 see Wikidata-statistics)), most of the publications are not connected with an author item.
+In order to allocate researchers and articles we like to introduce information on researchers from ORCID.

+As a first step we harvest articles with PMID and DOI listed in ORCID.
+Second, we request Wikidata Public API for existing items of articles in Wikidata.
+Only for already existing publications we import basic author items, if there is no item already.
+If there is an author item we enhanche information registered in wikidata.
+One of those information is the qualifier "is author of an publication" (wdt:P50) annotated with the PMID and/or DOI.
+By this the matching of authors and publications is fullfilled.

 ## Requirements